 Enforcing a non-monetary order

-For a non-monetary order to be enforced in the Supreme Court, that court will require:
+For a non-monetary order to be enforced in the Supreme Court, that court will require all of the following:

-• A certificate from VCAT stating that it is appropriate for filing in the court; and
+• a certificate from VCAT stating that it is appropriate for filing in the court

-For more details about how to enforce a non-monetary order, please contact us.
+Contact us for more details about how to enforce a non-monetary order.